joy13975/AWS-helper-tools/README.md

 ```

 Optional environment variables:
-* `FORCE_REFRESH`: Ignore remaining session duration of target profile and force a refresh of credentials.
+* `FORCE`: Ignore remaining session duration of target profile and force a refresh of credentials.
 * `REFRESH_THRESH`: Value (minutes) above which a credential refresh will not be attempted.
 Defaults to 10 (minutes).
 * `DURATION`: Session duration.
 Defaults to 3600 (seconds).
 * `REGION`: Session region.
 Defaults `duration` as defined in AWS profile configs (role takes precedence over source profile).